datastaxdevs/workshop-streaming-game/README.md

     <img src="https://github.com/hemidactylus/drapetisca/raw/main/images/eavesdrop-marked.png?raw=true" />
 </details>

-If you move your player around in the client app, or enter a message in the in-game chat box, you will see the corresponding messages flow through the Streaming topic.
+You now have a privileged view over the messages flowing through the Streaming topic.
+Now try writing something in the Chat box: can you see the corresponding message in the Streaming UI?

+What kind of message do you see, instead, if you move you player?

-Now you can **hack the system**!
+But wait, there's more: now you can **hack the system**!
 Indeed, this same interface lets you produce surreptitious messages into the topic ("Send" button on the Streaming UI).
 Try to insert a message such as: